 Honestly, I don’t even like talking about our debt-free journey because when I do mention it, I can tell it makes people feel uncomfortable.
 It leaves them grasping for words.
 There instantly becomes this awkward pause in conversation when I mention it.

-If I had to put our debt-free journey into a sentence this would be it: My family is 100% debt free including the house today because people died.
+If I had to put our debt-free journey into a sentence this would be it: My family is 100% debt free today because people died.

 Why I Rarely Talk About Our Debt-Free Journey

-At that moment all I could think was “God, would you take this check and just let me spend one more day with my mom.”
-I know I will see her in heaven one day, but on that day all I wanted to do was exchange that check for another day with her here on earth with me.
+At that moment all I could think was, “God, would you take this check and just let me spend one more day with my mom?”
+I know I will see her in heaven one day, but on that day in the bank all I wanted to do was exchange that check for another day with her here on earth with me.

 But I couldn’t.
 What I could do, however, was make sure I used the financial gift she left me wisely.
 To make it count.
 I knew what I wanted to do.
 My husband had been working 60 to 70+ hours a week for years to pay our bills.
 I wanted to give our family the gift of a dad and husband who was home more.
 I knew to do that I needed to reduce our monthly bills and the only way to do that was to reduce our debts.

 Read an update on where we are now financially.

 First, let me tell you our debt wasn’t high to begin with.
 We had around $5,000 in car loans, $10,000 in student loans and $60,000 in a mortgage.
 Roughly $75,000 in debt including the mortgage or $15,000 without.
 Not large debt numbers, since we have always been thrifty people who have lived on a budget, refusing to carry a credit card balance from month to month.
 Our month to month payments were right around 25% of our take-home pay before overtime and the second job.
 These numbers sound conservative–comfortable even–but we had a few challenges.